 I am writing this from Hangzhou, and I will be visiting Puer City in about a week and a half, so I will get a better picture of the real impact of the earthquake.
-Here is a link to a news service that has collected articles from multiple sources.
-(Earthquake stories)

 I called around Yunnan and the story that I received was less dramatic than the tone of what was reported in the press, though certainly serious.
 Here is what I found out from my sources.